 Baker McKenzie: Training Contract Application Timeline

 Pia talked to The Lawyer Portal about her experiences of applying for training contracts during the 2013/2014 application cycle, which led to her being offered a training contract at a top London law firm, Baker McKenzie.
 This case study details her training contract application timeline and gives some insights into how to get a training contract at Baker McKenzie.

-Sign Up To Hear Abour Training Contract Opportunities
+Sign Up To Hear About Training Contract Opportunities

 Training Contract Application Timeline